 Following are checkpoints for data loading in BI to verify:

-- Working of parent module in case of crashing child module.
+- Working of the parent module in case of crashing child module,

 Displaying of data BI reports and dashboard